RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 ![Website Design](images/Hestia_control_concept.png  "Website Control Concept")

 ### Design choices
 Due to the Firebase server, once the user has logged in then they will be able to see devices from every server they own, without having to switch between them.
 Thus, the main focus of the website will be on listing the devices managed by their controllers, and on the operations that can be applied on them.
-These will mirror those already implemented by Hestia, such as renaming or deleting a device, but with more streamlined interfacing added, such as using buttons and sliders in order to change the activators of a device, instead of having to enter values.
+These will mirror those already implemented by Hestia, such as renaming or deleting a device, but with more streamlined interfacing added, such as using buttons and sliders in order to change the activators of a device, instead of having to directly enter values.

 #### Structural choices
 The page is laid out in such a way that the user can easily cycle between personal information, their devices, their controllers' information, and settings.
 Devices can also be grouped by the user, for example by what room they are in or their function (such as lights), which will help reduce complexity, as a large house or an office could have many of these devices.
-This means they can also group them by controller.
+This means they can also group them by controller, if they wish.

 #### Aesthetical choices
 The design overall will be quite minimalist, with some elements such as colour taken from the Hestia logo.
 Aside from the main Hestia logo, the icons used are from [Material Icons database](https://material.io/icons/), which provides a large set of intuitive, user friendly icons.